albertogg/albertogg.github.com/content/blog/2015-06-13-introduction-to-http-testing-in-go.md

 - blog
 date: 2015-06-13T00:00:00Z
 description: |
   Introduction to HTTP testing in Go/Golang.
-It's a very basic introduction with the key points you need to get started.
+It's a very basic introduction with the key points you need to get started
 tag: blog
 title: Introduction to HTTP testing in Go
-url: /2015/06/13/introduction-to-http-testing-in-go/
+slug: /introduction-to-http-testing-in-go/
 ---

 This post will be focused on a very basic introduction to HTTP testing in Go.